Installing an MCP server

 In the previous lessons, you learned that MCP servers provide tools to AI hosts, and that these servers can be written in different programming languages.

-In this lesson, you will learn how to install and configure an MCP server so your AI can use it.
+In this lesson, you will learn how to install and configure an MCP server so your AI can access and call the tools it provides.

 Creating configuration files